 - Your baby nurses 8-12 times per day and seems satisfied after most feeds.

 - Your baby is having appropriate urine and stool output for his age.
-Babies should be having 1 wet diaper on day 1, 2 wet diapers on day 2, 3 wet diapers on day 3, 6+ wet diapers on day 4 and on.
+Babies should have one wet diaper on day one, two wet diapers on day two, three wet diapers on day three, and so on.

-- Minimal weight loss (<10% of birthweight) the first few days of life and a return to birth weight by 2 weeks of age.
+- Minimal weight loss (<10% of birth weight) the first few days of life and a return to birth weight by two weeks of age.

 Who should I contact if my baby is not breastfeeding well or I am having pain during breastfeeding?